-Himalayan rock salt crystals come in colors ranging from beet to subtle hues of orange to transparent.
+Himalayan rock salt crystals come in different colors ranging from beet to subtle hues of orange to transparent.
 Pink rock salt is the one that makes it to the list of premium natural rock salt and fetches the highest price.

 The magnificent views waiting inside the Khewra salt mines are enough to attract visitors over and over again.

 Over the years a lot has been developed inside the Khewra salt mine to attract tourists visiting the site.
-There are replicas of Badshahi Masjid, The Great Wall of China, a model of Mall road of Lahore and Minar-e-Pakistan.
+There are replicas of Badshahi Masjid, The Great Wall of China, and a model of Mall road of Lahore and Minar-e-Pakistan.
 These replicated monuments are lit which gives out a beautiful warm glow.

 The salt mine is home to a 75-meter tall assembly hall chamber with proper stairs that lead up the wall.
-It also has a 25-meter bridge called Pul-e-saraat.
+It also has a 25-meter bridge called Pul-E-Saraat.

 There are naturally occurring beautiful salt crystal formations.
 These are the results of stalactites and stalagmites.

-Just in case you feel tired after a walk through the Khewra salts mine, you can take rest at the restaurant and buy a rock salt lamp from the souvenir shop.
+Just in case you feel tired after a walk through the Khewra salts mine, you can take a rest at the restaurant and buy a rock salt lamp from the souvenir shop.